-A private bank is an institution with which you have a 1:1 relationship with a banker, who can help you with every aspect of your financial affairs.
-A private bank should also offer customers exclusive access to all the services that financial planners and banks provide, such as banking, borrowing, planning and investing.
-If you think you’d benefit from joining a private back, keep reading to see what the top five are.
+A private bank is a division or department within a bank or investment firm that caters to the needs of high-net-worth individuals.
+Private banks provide highly personalized banking and wealth management products and services.
+Often, clients have a 1:1 relationship with a banker who helps them with every aspect of their financial affairs.
+Available only to individuals with millions of dollars in deposits and investments, a private bank should also offer customers exclusive access to all the services that wealth planners provide.
+If you think you’d benefit from joining a private bank, keep reading to see what the top five are.

 - Total assets

 - Number of branch locations

 - Customer service products offered